asab-se/yaml-reader/README.md

 ## Usage

-yaml-reader resolves the path from your project root onwards, e.g. having the following project structure you call `yamlReader.read('configs/app-config.yml')` wherever you want to read the yaml file.
-So this will work in bot `bin/app.js` and `lib/some-module-someService.js` in this example.
+yaml-reader resolves the path from your project root onwards, i.e. lets assume the project structure given below.
+Then you will call `yamlReader.read('configs/app-config.yml')` wherever you want to read the yaml file.
+Thus the call will look the same in both `bin/app.js` and `some/deep/project/path/someService.js`.
 ```
 +-- package.json
 +-- README.md
 +-- bin
 +---- app.js
-+-- lib
++-- some
-+---- some-module
++---- deep
++------ project
++-------- path
-+------ someService.js
++---------- someService.js
 +---- ...
 +-- configs
 +---- app-config.yml